GoogleCloudPlatform/microservices-demo/README.md

 1. Install tools to run a Kubernetes cluster locally:

    - kubectl (can be installed via `gcloud components install kubectl`)
+   - One of the tools that deploy Kubernetes cluster locally:
+    - Minikube (Linux/Mac/Wimdows).
+It's the open source, cross-platrorm tool, developed by the Kubernetes community.
+Installation instructions and documentation can be found [here](https://github.com/kubernetes/minikube).
     - Docker for Desktop (Mac/Windows): It provides Kubernetes support as [noted here](https://docs.docker.com/docker-for-mac/kubernetes/).
    - [skaffold](https://github.com/GoogleContainerTools/skaffold/#installation)

+1. Launch the local Kubernetes cluster:
+    - Launch Minikube with `minikube start` command.
+More details can be found [here](https://github.com/kubernetes/minikube#quickstart).
-1. Launch “Docker for Desktop”.
+    - Launch “Docker for Desktop”.
 Go to Preferences and choose “Enable Kubernetes”.

-1. Run `kubectl get nodes` to verify you're connected to “Kubernetes on Docker”.
+1. Run `kubectl get nodes` to verify that the local cluster works properly.

 1. Run `skaffold run` (first time will be slow, it can take ~20-30 minutes).
    This will build and deploy the application.
 If you need to rebuild the images